Low-Sugar Ice Cream in Fort Collins

 What About Sugar-Free?

-True sugar-free ice cream (using sugar alcohols like erythritol or xylitol) is not widely available at Fort Collins scoop shops.
-You'll find it in grocery store brands (Halo Top, Rebel Creamery) but not at local artisan shops.
-The closest is Heaven Creamery's keto line, which uses natural sugar alternatives.
+True sugar-free ice cream (using sugar alcohols like erythritol or xylitol) is not available at Fort Collins scoop shops.
+You will find it in grocery store brands (Halo Top, Rebel Creamery) but not at local artisan shops.
+The local ice cream scene here is built on craft quality and indulgence — dedicated low-sugar or keto options have not arrived yet.

 The Bottom Line

-If low sugar is your primary concern, Heaven Creamery is the obvious first stop — it's the only shop in Fort Collins designed around that constraint.
-For everyone else, sorbets at Gelato & aMore and fruit-forward flavors at Glacier are your best bets.
-The artisan ice cream scene here is built on richness and indulgence, which makes low-sugar options the exception rather than the rule.
+If low sugar is your primary concern, your best local options are sorbets at Gelato & aMore and fruit-forward flavors at Glacier Ice Cream.
+Glacier also offers dairy-free and gluten-free options that work well for diners managing dietary restrictions.
+The artisan ice cream scene in Fort Collins is built on richness and indulgence, which makes low-sugar options the exception rather than the rule.

 That's honest.
 But the options that do exist are genuinely good.